How to create an effective charity communications strategy

 Aligning and unifying your staff

-Charity communications are as important to the inside the organisation as they are to the outside.
+Charity communications are as important inside the organisation as they are outside it.
 Organisations in the third sector have to be incredibly flexible with their resources, and a unified staff who are clear on their purpose and goals is an incredibly powerful thing.

 For instance, well-organised and thoughtfully crafted internal communications will make your goals clear to everyone working for you, allowing teams to prioritise their work and coordinate effectively.
-It also helps to reinforce the meaning behind all of the effort they put in.
+It also helps to reinforce the meaning behind all of the effort they put in for your cause.

 All in all, communications strategies have great internal and external benefits.
-Within the organisation, great comms can align decision making and foster understanding.
-In your target audience, it can educate and engage supporters, showcase your social value, and demonstrate your impact for sustainable support.
+Within the organisation, great communication can align decision-making and foster understanding.
+For your target audience, it can educate and engage supporters, showcase your social value, and demonstrate your impact for sustainable support.

 Key components of an effective charity communications strategy